Chris-ade/weask/README.md

 ## Usage

-Navigate to localhost:8000/ on your browser to see the app in action.
+Navigate to http://localhost:8000/ on your browser to see the app in action.
+If everything goes right, you'll see the welcome page.